389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

 ## UI

-Allow the UI to view the logs, and generate these reports.
-Should the UI view the results as text, or in a tree!!!!
-Lot of work
+Allow the UI to view the logs, and generate these reports?
+Should the UI view the results as text, or in a tree (lot of work)!?